getfem/getfem/doc/sphinx/source/userdoc/model.rst

 There are different kinds of variables/data in the model.
 The variables are the unknown of the model.
-They will be (generally) computed by solving the (tangent) linear system build by the model.
+They will be (generally) computed by solving the (tangent) linear system built by the model.
 Generally, the model will have several variables.
-Each variable as a certain size (number of degrees of freedom) and the different variables are sorted in alphanumeric order to form the global unknown (:math:`U` in Fig. :ref:`ud-fig-syslin`).
-Each variable will be associated to an interval :math:`I = [n_1, n_2]` which will represent the degrees of freedom indices correspondig to this variable in the global system.
-The model stores also some data (in the same format than the variables).
-The difference between data and variables is that a data is not an unknown of the model.
+Each variable has a certain size (number of degrees of freedom) and the different variables are sorted in alphanumeric order to form the global unknown (:math:`U` in Fig. :ref:`ud-fig-syslin`).
+Each variable will be associated to an interval :math:`I = [n_1, n_2]` which will represent the degrees of freedom indices corresponding to this variable in the global system.
+The model stores also some data (in the same format as the variables).
+The difference between data and variables is that data is not an unknown of the model.
 The value of the data should be provided.
 In some cases (nonlinear models) some variables can be considered as some data for certain terms.
-Variables and data are of two kind.
+Variables and data are of two kinds.
 They can have a fixed size, or they can depend on a finite element method (be the d.o.f. of a finite element method).

-For instance, in the situation described in Fig. :ref:`ud-fig-syslin`, there is four variables in the model, namely :math:`X, Y, V` and :math:`W`.
+For instance, in the situation described in Fig. :ref:`ud-fig-syslin`, there are four variables in the model, namely :math:`X, Y, V` and :math:`W`.
 The role of the model object will be to assemble the linear system, i.e. to fill the sub matrices corresponding to each variable (:math:`R_{X,X}, R_{Y,Y}, R_{V,V}`, and :math:`R_{W,W}`) and the coupling terms between two variables (:math:`R_{X,Y}, R_{X,V}, R_{W,V}, \cdots`).
 This different contributions will be given by the different bricks added to the model.

-The main usefull methods on a |mo| object are
+The main useful methods on a |mo| object are

 .. cfunction:: m.is_complex()